-The law as currently in effect provides for a reduced tax rate ('flat tax regime' - Abgeltungssteuer) for certain capital investment income, and, in particular, interest income on the part of German tax resident private investors.
-There is an on-going discussion in Germany whether the reduced tax rate should be increased or abolished altogether so that investment income would be taxed at regular rates.
-It is still unclear, whether, how and when the current discussion may result in any legislative changes.
+The law as currently in effect provides for a reduced tax rate ('flat tax regime' - Abgeltungsteuer) for certain capital investment income, and, in particular, interest income on the part of German tax resident private investors.

 On the date of this Base Prospectus, there is in the Federal Republic of Germany no statutory obligation for the Issuer to withhold or deduct any German withholding tax at source from payments of interest and repayments of capital on the Notes as well as gains from the disposal, redemption, repayment or assignment of the Notes, unless the Issuer qualifies as a German Disbursing Agent (as defined below) with respect to the Notes.